jankapunkt/js-set-extension/package/README.md

 Set's prototype Methods are in contrast designed to work as a binary operation on the current instance but they also won't mutate any of the involved Sets.

-Some algorithms may grow exponentially with a raising number of sets to be processes.
+Some algorithms have runtimes that grow exponentially as you increase the number of sets they act on.
 Please, see the documentation notes on the respective methods.

 ### Future Implementations

 Currently this package only supports finite sets.
 A future implementation could include generators to support infinite sets and function-based operations with infinite sets.
-Ideas.concepts and contributions are very welcomed.
+Ideas and contributions are very welcome.

 ## Installation and Usage